 What is Radar Security?

-Radar security as a security system integrates radar technology for the purpose of detection, tracking, and identification of potential threats or unknown objects.
+Radar security, as a security system, integrates radar technology for the purpose of detection, tracking, and identification of potential threats or unknown objects.

 The system operates by emitting radio waves and then analyzing the wave patterns reflected by surrounding objects.